-This article is the second in a series, (The first is here).
-It covers organizations that have no in-house IT infrastructure; they have PCs, or ChromeBoxes, or other terminals, but they’re only used to access apps via the browser.
+This article covers organizations that have no in-house IT infrastructure; they have PCs, or ChromeBoxes, or other terminals, but they’re only used to access apps via the browser.
 It might be MS Office 365, Google Apps, another cloud office suite, or other Cloud apps as well, such as sales force automation, customer relationship management, accounting software or enterprise resource planning.

 Your cloud vendors may or may not offer backups as well as resilient servers.
 You need to understand backup options, whether you back up your cloud apps to local storage or to another cloud.

 Even if you don’t have data center hardware at your location, you need a strategy for backups and for disaster recovery.
 Data must be protected, but more than that, you need to be able to get up and running if something happens to the cloud where your applications and data are stored.
 You also need to identify all the places where your data is located, such as the cloud, like an Office 365 server or Outlook.com email system.
 There may be data at multiple locations, stored with different cloud vendors.

 Where is your data?